barsoom/devbook/definition_of_done/README.md

 * Front-end code has been verified in browsers (for the general public: IE8+, latest Firefox, Chrome, Safari)
 * The support team has been informed about it and tried using it
 * The FAQ or equivalent has been changed (if applicable)

+## What's *not* part of the definition of done?

+* Having addressed all code review comments (since we review after the fact and don't want to block on review)